Evenwyne/programming-univbasics-2-puts-prints-statements/README.md

 We've talked about the differences between `puts`, `print` & `p` in Ruby.
 Understanding how methods print and format values can offer feedback to users while programs are being run.
-This can be a line asking for user input, letting the user know that a process is running and how much time has elapsed,or printing to the command line while debugging, or troubleshooting, code.
+This can be a line asking for user input, letting the user know that a process is running and how much time has elapsed, or printing to the command line while debugging, or troubleshooting, code.

 ## Resources